best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 You should follow the [Introduction to Unit Testing course](https://learninghub.ons.gov.uk/enrol/index.php?id=539) (GSS only) for applied examples in Python and R.
 The course also covers writing and documenting functions, and error handling.

+TODO thwe above courses refers to function tests as unit tests - assuming "unit" = "smallest unit", which is incorrect (that'd be atomic testing).
+Also it neglects to highlight TDD has 3 stages - write test, pass test, refactor - and refactor is 80% of the work... that's the software engineering part.
+TDD descriptions often accidently do this - see talks such as Ian Cooper - [TDD, Where Did It All Go Wrong](https://www.youtube.com/watch?v=EZ05e7EMOLM).

 Other resources include:
 * Hadley Wickham's [testthat: getting started with testing](https://vita.had.co.nz/papers/testthat.pdf)